metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-transfer-spl-tokens-on-solana.md

 This guide will show you how to build out a Javascript function to send and transfer SPL tokens on the Solana blockchain utilizing the Metaplex Umi client wrapper and MPL Toolbox packages.

+For this guide you will need to have some SPL Tokens in your wallet to transfer so if you not have any in your wallet you will need to get someone to transfer some to you or you can follow our other [how to create an SPL Token guide](/guides/javascript/how-to-create-an-spl-token-on-solana).

 ## Prerequisite

 - Code Editor of your choice (recommended Visual Studio Code)